Handbook of the Graduate Program in

 The purpose of the proposal defense is to evaluate whether the student is prepared to undertake doctoral research.
 It consists of two parts: 1) a written proposal of the dissertation research project and 2) an oral presentation and defense of the project to the student’s advisory committee and the BMB Faculty.

 The format of the written proposal is the same as that of a NIH F31 predoctoral fellowship.
 Information and directions on how to prepare a F31 application can be found at: https://researchtraining.nih.gov/programs/fellowships/F31.
-A PDF copy of the instructions can be downloaded by clicking HERE.
+Download a PDF copy of the instructions.
 The Office of Research and Graduate Studies has also developed a guide on how to prepare a F31 application.
 This information can accessed through SOLE under Health Sciences Center Graduate Programs.
 The content section of this site contains a folder entitled "Information for Fellowship Applications".
 The format of the NIH predoctoral fellowship application is very similar to that of other funding organizations such as the American Heart Association (AHA).

 The following sections must be included in the written dissertation proposal: